sahib/misc/the-vibes-that-i-summoned/slides.typ

 - Confirmation bias.
 The prompt we type already contains the answer we want.
 Phrasing alone often determines what comes back.
 - Authority bias.
 Eloquent + fast + confident reads as expert.
 LLMs are eloquent, fast, AND confident — even when wrong.
 We're not wired to discount fluency.
 - Dunning–Kruger, remixed.
 Users mistake the model's competence for their own.
 Dangerous for seniors and juniors alike.
 The senior thinks "this is what I'd have written"; the junior thinks "I now understand this codebase".
 - Illusion of explanatory depth.
 We think we understand something until asked to explain it.
 Maths teachers know.
-AI-generated code we've reviewed but not WRITTEN sits squarely in this trap.
+AI-generated code we've reviewed but not WRITTEN is similar to a math problem where you nod along during school but fail completely when being called to the whiteboard.

 Not on the slide but worth mentioning: Atrophy.
 Not a bias - the *cumulative effect* of the others over months.
 Skills decay quietly.
 Plug: full talk on cognitive biases incoming next time I'm in Augsburg.